 UC Smoke & Tobacco Free Policy

-Effective January 1, 2014, UC joins more than 1,100 colleges and universities nationwide by implementing a systemwide smoke & tobacco-free policy.
+As of January 1, 2014, UC joined more than 1,500 colleges and universities nationwide by implementing a systemwide smoke & tobacco-free policy.

-This policy is being adopted by all UC campuses, labs and centers to improve the health and safety of all students, staff, faculty, patients and visitors.
-The policy prohibits the use of cigarettes, e-cigarettes, cigars, snuff, snus, water pipes, pipes, hookahs, chew, and any other non-combustible tobacco product.
+This policy has been adopted by all UC campuses, labs and medical centers to improve the health and safety of all students, staff, faculty, patients and visitors.
+The policy prohibits the use of cigarettes, e-cigarettes, cigars, snuff, snus, water pipes, pipes, hookahs, chew, unregulated electronic nicotine delivery system, and any other non-combustible tobacco product.

 Why is UC going smoke and tobacco-free?

 While the use of tobacco is a personal choice, the health hazards related to smoking and exposure to second- and third-hand smoke are well-documented.
 These hazards can affect not only the smoker, but also the nonsmoker who is exposed to the smoke.

 As a leader in health care and environmental practices, the university recognizes its responsibility to exercise leadership through the creation of a smoke and tobacco-free environment for all students, employees and visitors at all UC campuses, medical centers and facilities.
 UC joined over 1,500+ other colleges and universities that have already gone Smoke & Tobacco-Free.
 Visit tobaccofreecampus.org to learn more about this nationwide effort.

 Key elements of the smoke and tobacco free policy

 From President Yudof’s January 9, 2012 letter (pdf) to the chancellors

 Smoke-free means that smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (e.g., "e-cigarettes") will be strictly prohibited in indoor and outdoor spaces, including parking lots, private residential space, and the Medical Center campuses.